 When I returned to the site in New Hampshire in 2012, it was still a place where fireflies gathered in the evening, but all indication of a manmade structure was gone (second photo below).

 I noticed right away that there was what looked like a dry stream running along the back of my yard:

 During a trip to Japan, I noticed this superb dry stream where Somehow the flat plate-like rocks in the stream bed suggest rushing splashing rapids and more.
 The way the rocks are set feels inevitable, yet not immune to the forces of time.
-This gift by a true master reminders us that we have access to this beauty where transience meets eternity, even as we ourselves change.
+This gift by a true master reminds us that we have access to where transience meets eternity, even as we ourselves change.

 Just for fun, here is an actual stream in a place that should by rights be dry: